-Upon our conversion into a Nevada corporation, we will adopt a 2021 Equity Incentive Plan (the "2021 Plan"), which will be approved to grant up to an aggregate of 1,800,000 shares of our common stock.
+We have adopted a 2021 Equity Incentive Plan (the "2021 Plan"), which is approved to grant up to an aggregate of 1,800,000 shares of our common stock.
 On the initial closing date of this offering, we intend to grant from the 2021 Plan a 427,001 share stock option to our Chief Executive Officer pursuant to the terms of her employment agreement and a total of 377,777 restricted stock units under the 2021 Equity Incentive Plan to other officers and key employees.
 See "Management - Fresh Vine Wine, Inc. 2021 Equity Incentive Plan."